Daniel-chw/DeepIO/README.md

-# COMP16321-Labs
+# Deep IO

-This is the repository that you submit your labs to.
+---

+This is a game inspired by Diep.IO made in Python using Tkinter.